Bahrs Scrub, Queensland: Education

-Windaroo Valley State High School is a government secondary (7-12) school for boys and girls at 240 Beaudesert Beenleigh Road (27.7404°S 153.1901°E).
-In 2017, the school had an enrolment of 1115 students with 94 teachers (91 full-time equivalent) and 42 non-teaching staff (30 full-time equivalent).
+Windaroo Valley State High School is a government secondary (7–12) school for boys and girls at 240 Beaudesert Beenleigh Road (27.7404°S 153.1901°E).
+In 2023, the school had an enrolment of 1,186 students with 98 teachers (92 full-time equivalent) and 49 non-teaching staff (36 full-time equivalent).
 It includes a special education program.

+There are no primary schools in Windaroo.
+The nearest government primary schools are Edens Landing State School in Edens Landing to the north, Windaroo State School in neighbouring Mount Warren Park to the north-east, and Logan Village State School in Logan Village to the south-west.